Mental Health Situation in Bangladesh in 2023

 General practitioners may receive training in assessing, planning, and prescribing the most common psychological state problems.
 Still, they’re insufficient in frequency and quantity thanks to various factors like fund problems.
 Human, logistic, and financial resources for the psychological state of psychiatrists, psychologists, psychiatric nurses, social workers, occupational therapists, single beds, community services allocation, and psychological conditions are inferior.

 Due to Bangladesh’s high prevalence of mental disorders, the benefits of integrating psychological states in medical care are enormous in reducing disease burden, treatment gap, and price burden for people and families, promoting respect for human rights and overall health outcomes.
-Adequate training during undergraduate education, refreshers training, and continued medical education in the psychological state for medical care physicians is crucial for identifying individuals with psychological state disorders in medical care.
+Adequate training during undergraduate education, refresher training, and continued medical education in the psychological state of medical care physicians is crucial for identifying individuals with psychological disorders in medical care.

 Considering the scarcity of human resources for health that most people access informal providers in Bangladesh, training the regular healers under the formal umbrella subject to required rules and regulations could also be explored.
 Utilizing the informal sector might reduce the load on the prevailing human resource crisis and facilitate reducing stigma related to psychological state disorders.

 Feasible collaboration and communication with the secondary and tertiary level specialist services using modern technology can’t be underestimated.
-The first care focused on psychological state care, and general practice specializing in screening, detection, treatment, referral, and follow from Depression and other mental disturbances can play because of the best way of covering the bulk of the psychological state patients in the community level.
+The first care focused on psychological state care and general practice specializing in screening, detection, treatment, referral, and follow from Depression.
+Other mental disturbances can play out because of the best way of covering the bulk of the psychological state of patients at the community level.

 Read: Raju Akon, Clinical & Counseling Psychologist, Dhaka, Bangladesh